 Model Training:

 For UE-sided models, training data can be generated by the UE, while the termination point for training data includes the UE or a UE-side OTT server.
+The data collection between UE and UE-side OTT server is 3GPP transparent and can be left to implementation (the same as Solution 4a model transfer/delivery from UE-side OTT server to UE).

 For Network-sided models, training data can be generated by the gNB, while the termination point for training data includes the gNB, or OAM.